aws-greengrass/aws-greengrass-client-device-auth/uat/mqtt-client-control/README.md

 ### Use TLS
 Is a second command line argument.
-By default control will requires to agent to establish TLS connection with broker.
+By default control will requires to agent to establish TLS-secured connection with broker.
 That can be changes by using false keyword for second argument.

+### Use MQTT 5.0
+Is a third command line argument.
+By default control will requires to agent to establish MQTT 5.0 connection with broker.
+That can be changes by using false keyword for third argument.
+In that case MQTT v3.1.1 will be used.

 ### Examples
 ```sh